feuerdev/feuer/GAMEPLAY_LOOP.md

     - [x] Agility
     - [x] Pain Threshold
     - [x] Intelligence
-  - [C] Add an injuries system
+  - [x] Add an injuries system
     - [x] Add a new hud element for the injuries
     - [x] Injuries should persist between battles
-    - [C] Some injuries should be able to be healed over time
+    - [x] Some injuries should be able to be healed over time
-    - [C] Some injuries should be unable to be healed
+    - [x] Some injuries should be unable to be healed
   - [x] The stats and the battle situation and injuries should affect the groups morale
   - [x] Allow for groups to flee from a battle when their morale is low
-- [C] Enable that every group joining a tile with an ongoing battle will join the battle
+- [x] Enable that every group joining a tile with an ongoing battle will join the battle
-  - [ ] implement a system for battles to match multiple groups in individual duels
+  - [x] implement a system for battles to match multiple groups in individual duels
-  - [C] a battle will continue until all groups are defeated or the battle is over
+  - [x] a battle will continue until all groups are defeated or the battle is over
 - [x] Implement group behavior programming interface
   - [x] Add a new hud element for the group behavior programming
   - [x] Start with simple aggressive and defensive behavior